 Surgery takes about 1-2 hours depending on how many levels are involved.
 A small incision is made on the left side of the neck.
 All the soft tissues are placed to the side and the vertebra and discs can be seen.
 The discs are removed and if needed bone spurs (osteophytes) removed also.
 In the place of the discs a spacer is placed.
 The spacer is about the same size as the other healthy discs.
 A plate and screws are placed over top of it.
 The incision will be closed with sutures under the skin to help minimize scaring.

-You can go home later that day or the next morning.
-You must wear the collar at all times except for showering.
+Patients typically go home the following day.
+You must wear an Aspen collar at all times except for showering.
 This will be for 6-8 weeks.
 The only restriction is no lifting, pushing, or pulling more than 10 lbs.
 Some patients have a sore throat.
 This resolves as the swelling goes down.
-Patients report that their arm pain is improved right after surgery.